tlolkema/Locust-Compare/README.md

 # Locust-Compare

-Locust-Compare compares the result of a Locusio.io run with the previous result.
+Locust-Compare compares and validates the result of a Locusio.io run with the previous result.

 ## Features